nerves-project/boardid/README.md

 This utility doesn't provide any assurance of the uniqueness of returned IDs.
 It is not unheard of for board manufacturers to accidentally reuse IDs or forget to program them entirely.
-Additionally, these IDs may even be guessible so using them in a cryptographic sense is not advised without an understanding for how they're assigned.
+Additionally, these IDs may even be guessable so using them in a cryptographic sense is not advised without an understanding for how they're assigned.